Findjules2/ITIS-6177-FinalProject/README.md

 Simple usage of Computer Vision API with Express JS and swagger documentation.
 This Demo will analyze a .jpg or .png URL and give you a caption, confidence level, and tags of the image.

-Endpoint for Swagger Docs
+Endpoint for Swagger Docs: /docs
-/docs

-API Endpoints being used for this project (UI, generates caption, generates confidence score, generates tags) /
+API Endpoints being used for this project (UI: /, generates caption: /caption, generates confidence score: /confidence, generates tags: /tag)
-/caption
-/confidence
-/tag

 ### Usage